ethereum-optimism/optimism-tutorial/cross-dom-bridge-eth/README.md

   await response.wait()
 ```

-This is the initial withdrawal transaction on Optimism.
+This is the initial withdrawal transaction on Optimism Goerli (or OP Mainnet).

 ```js
   console.log("Waiting for status to be READY_TO_PROVE")